Ravikiran000/Docker-Mastery/Day-1/README.md

-## Default directory change in Docker
+## Changing Default directory in Docker
 The default directory for Docker is /var/lib/docker.
 As you continue downloading images and generating logs, this directory will consume more space and eventually get busy.
 To prevent this, we can store all our Docker data in a separate directory.

 ### steps to change Default directory